misken/obflowsim-mm/README.md

 The
-obflowsim package was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy.
+obflowsim package was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy and explainability.
 We are making this repository public so that anyone can reproduce our results and to provide full transparency as to how the simulation model works and the metamodels were fit.

-The following blog posts we did provide some background on simulation with SimPy and building simulation metamodels for this patient flow network.
+The following blog posts I have done over the past few years provide some background on simulation with SimPy and building simulation metamodels for this patient flow network.

 - [Getting started with SimPy for patient flow modeling](https://misken.github.io/blog/simpy-getting-started/)